 Actually, the Windows 10 Update tool is a stub installer, which means it doesn’t require much space on your computer’s memory.
-Once you launch it, it automatically downloads all the Anniversary Update files.
+Once you launch it, it automatically downloads all the latest Windows update files.

 In order to use the Windows 10 Update tool on more than one computer, you must first find where its default download folder is.
 This action requires making a few changes in File Explorer, but you’ll eventually find the folder.

-How to locate the default download folder for the Anniversary Update
+How to locate the default download folder for the Windows 10 versions

 - Go to This PC